 The Company's 1996 Director Option Plan (the Director Plan) was adopted in June 1996 and became effective upon the closing of the Offering.
 A total of 150,000 shares of common stock have been reserved for issuance under the Director Plan.
 The Director Plan provides for the grant of nonstatutory stock options to certain nonemployee directors of the Company (the Outside Directors).
 The Director Plan provides that each Outside Director will be granted a nonstatutory stock option to purchase 16,000 shares of common stock on the date upon which such person first becomes an Outside Director or, if later, on the effective date of the Director Plan.
 Thereafter, each Outside Director will be automatically granted an option to purchase 4,000 shares of common stock on the date such Outside Director is reelected to the Board of Directors, if on such date, such Outside Director will have served on the Company's Board of Directors for at least six months.
 The Director Plan provides that each option will become exercisable in monthly installments over a period of one year from the date of grant.
-The exercise price per share of all options granted to Outside Directors under the Director Plan have a ten year term, or shorter upon termination of an Outside Director's status as a director.
+The exercise price per share of all options granted under the Director Plan will be equal to the fair market value of a share of the Company's common stock on the date of grant.
+Options granted to Outside Directors under the Director Plan have a ten year term, or shorter upon termination of an Outside Director's status as a director.
 If not terminated earlier, the Director Plan will have a term of ten years.